PhilippPro/tuneRanger/README.md

     library(mlr)

     # A mlr task has to be created in order to use the package
-    # the already existing iris task is used here
+    # We make an mlr task with the iris dataset here
+    # (Classification task with makeClassifTask, Regression Task with makeRegrTask)
+    iris.task = makeClassifTask(data = iris, target = "Species")

+    # Rough Estimation of the Tuning time
     estimateTuneRFTime(iris.task)

+    # Tuning process (takes around 1 minute); Tuning measure is the multiclass brier score
     res = tuneRF(iris.task, measure = list(multiclass.brier), num.trees = 1000,
-                 num.threads = 8, iters = 100)
+                 num.threads = 2, iters = 100)
     res

     # Best 5 % of the results
     results = res$results
     results[results$multiclass.brier < quantile(results$multiclass.brier, 0.05),]

     # Restart after failing in one of the iterations:
     res = restartTuneRF("./optpath.RData", iris.task, measure = list(multiclass.brier))